 [Regulation 4A inserted in Gazette 14 Jun 2005 p.
 2621-2.]

-5. Age marks for sheep
+5. Sheep, age marks for

 (1) The proprietor of any sheep who is also the breeder of the sheep may earmark the sheep to denote the year of the birth of the sheep by an earmark, called an age mark, on the off or right ear for female sheep and on the near or left ear for male sheep, but an age mark shall not be made except during the period of 3 months immediately succeeding the expiration of the year to which the age mark relates.